-- Maintain an overall grade point average of at least 3.0 - Obtain a grade of at least B in all required emphasis courses - Pass all milestones in the Psy.D. program (CQE, dissertation, etc.) - Have no SCEC referrals for comportment issues - Have no more than one SCEC referral for any other reason
+- · Maintain an overall GPA of at least 3.0 - · Obtain a grade of at least B in all required emphasis courses - Pass all milestones in the Psy.D. program (CQE, dissertation, etc.) - · Have no SCEC referrals for comportment issues - · Have no more than one SCEC referral for any other reason